MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 categories: DevOps
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
-excerpt:  This article is aimed a sharing the learnings from the DevOps Hackfest with Orckestra.
+excerpt:  This article is aimed at sharing the learnings from the DevOps Hackfest with Orckestra.
 ---

-## Learning from Hackfest with Orckestra ##
+# Learnings from a DevOps Hackfest with Orckestra #

-Orckestra teamed up with Microsoft for a week during a hackfest.
+Orckestra teamed up with Microsoft for a week-long Hackfest.
-During this event we discussed different DevOps practices that could positively impact their software delivery process, among which:
+During this event we discussed different DevOps practices that could improve their software delivery processes, such as:

 * Automated load testing
-* Automated functional tests as part of the Continuous Integration
+* Automated functional tests as part of Continuous Integration
 * User telemetry
 * Microservices and containerization

-Many people from Orckestra were involved during the value stream mapping, but here is the core hack team:
+The core hack team from Orckestra included the following:

 * Maxime Beaudry - Senior Developer
-* Nicolas Rose - Director of Software Engeneering
+* Nicolas Rose - Director of Software Engineering
-* Stephane Lapointe - Cloud Solution Architect, and Microsoft Azure Most Valuable Professional
+* Stephane Lapointe - Cloud Solution Architect and Microsoft Azure Most Valuable Professional
 * Stephane Larocque - Senior Developer & Team Lead
 * Guillaume Salles - UI Architect
 * Simon Michaud - Automation Team Lead